francisco-79/francisco-79.github.io/index.md

-## Francisco Alonso's Portfolio
+## Hello World

-I am a Computer Science student at CSUF and I expect to graduate in 2027.
+This is my home page!
+My name is Francisco Alonso and I am a Computer Science student at CSUF and I expect to graduate in 2027.

 ## Computer Science Projects